Recycled Water Service

 Recycled Water Today

 Recycled water is in great demand.
-About 75 percent of EMWD’s production is sold to agricultural, irrigation, landscaping and industrial customers.
-EMWD serves several schools, parks, cities and county streetscaping, HOA landscape areas, golf courses, wetlands habitat areas and industrial use for cooling towers.
+About two-thirds of EMWD’s production is used for agriculture.
+Other uses include public landscaping, schools, parks, cities and county streetscaping, HOA landscape areas, golf courses, and wetlands habitat areas.

 Among the crops that can use tertiary water are potatoes, lettuce, carrots, tomatoes, strawberries, sugar beets, grain crops, citrus, avocado, grapes, sod farms, fiber, fodder, seed crops and ornamental nursery stock.